TataSher/CV/README.md

 ## Hobbies

 I love drawing, sketching, doodling and making all sorts of things.
-Very
+Casually snowboard and ski